Is there a secret shortcut to help us learn how to communicate with an avoidant partner?

 Dysfunctional behavior is not what you need in your life, right?

-Set healthy boundaries, and your avoidant partner will be ready to let his guard down over time.
+Set healthy boundaries around avoidant behavior, and your partner will be ready to let his guard down over time.

 #21 – Discuss Boundaries

-Setting healthy boundaries is one thing, but discussing them with your partner is another story.
+It’s one thing to set boundaries, but discussing them with your partner is another story.

 If you want to learn to communicate with an avoidant partner, you’ve got to have the ‘boundaries’ talk.
 Learn each other’s limits.